-This essential cooking vegetable can last up to 2 months in the fridge, and they can even last longer in the freezer.
+These essential cooking vegetables can last up to 2 months in the fridge, and can even last longer in the freezer.

 Carrots can last up to five weeks in the fridge, and it’s important to keep them dry if you want them to last longer.

 In regards to their nutritional profile, carrots are high in the antioxidant beta-carotene.
 Mostly associated with skin and eye health, the beta-carotene in carrots – along with the vitamin C – can help to provide an immune system boost, helping you get through the next few weeks much easier.

 5. Canned tomatoes